Alaska CPA Requirements

 Concentrations, Credits, and Course Acceptance

 Alaska allows candidates to take the CPA exam before they graduate from college.
-However, test-takers must complete at least 15 semester hours or 22 quarter hours of college-level accounting credits and be within 18 semester hours or 27 quarter hours of degree completion.
+However, test-takers must have completed the accounting credit requirements mentioned above and be within 18 semester credits or 27 quarter credits of degree completion.

 Alaska Experience Requirements